-The new congregation decided to join the Benedictine Order, abiding by the rule commonly known as the "ora et labora".
-Still today a visit to the monastery is punctuated by the following of a typical monk’s life, with strict opening and closing hours, announced by the unequivocal ringing of a bell.
+The new congregation decided to adhere to the Order of Saint Benedict, following the rule commonly known as “ora et labora” (“Pray and Work”).
+Still today, a visit to the Abbey is marked by the schedule of this typical monastic lifestyle, with rigid opening and closing hours, announced by the unmistakable sound of a bell.